cdoublev/css/doc/parse/parser.md

   - the properties/descriptors that can or cannot be declared in its block value
   - whether declarations cascade

 Reading the semantic context may require traversing the tree from bottom to top.
 Such requirement is related to the well-known time and space trade off: storing a reference of a parent node in child nodes takes space but traversing a linear tree takes time.
-Other trade-offs exist between a static path, coupled with the grammar and exposed to the slightest change, and a functional search, which is slightly more complex to run.
+Other trade-offs exist between a static path, coupled with the grammar and exposed to the slightest change, and a functional search, whose time complexity could be slightly greater.

 As an example of a semantic context rule, there must be a whitespace preceding `+` and `-` in `<calc-sum>`.
 This raises the question of how to apply semantic context rules.